Ripon Society: A Call to History

 On November 22, 1963, a group of Ripon Society members were having lunch in a dining hall at Harvard University.
 During lunch, they were planning a trip to campaign for Nelson Rockefeller for president, who was at that time the Republican governor of New York.
 Near the end of their lunch meeting, the members got word that President John F. Kennedy had been shot.

 Political historian and author Geoffrey Kabaservice writes, "Although they (the Ripon Society members) were Republicans, JFK had been their political inspiration.
 When the news confirmed that Kennedy had been killed, they were caught between grief for their fallen hero and fear of Lyndon Johnson, who succeeded to the presidency".

 Over the weeks following Kennedy's death, the Ripon members wrote a manifesto, "A Call to Excellence in Leadership: An Open Letter to the New Generation of Republicans."
 Newspapers around the U.S. published highlights of the manifesto.
 The New York Herald Tribune published it in full.
 The media attention given to the "Call to Excellence" thrust Ripon onto the national stage.
 The Washington Star was one newspaper that editorially hailed the Society as "a new voice in the land ... a voice that ought to be heeded."

-Another voice was President (and Republican) Dwight Eisenhower, who wrote "my delight that an obviously intelligent group of people has taken the trouble to voice its consensus on this important subject, and also to express my basic agreement in the mainstream of its thinking."
+Another voice was President (and Republican) Dwight D. Eisenhower, who wrote "my delight that an obviously intelligent group of people has taken the trouble to voice its consensus on this important subject, and also to express my basic agreement in the mainstream of its thinking."